moraisaugusto/another-dotfiles/README.md

 ```

 #### Init.d Scripts
-I added an script thats restart (unload/load) ethernet drive.
-This is usefull for r8169 ethernet drive when the system is resumed from suspended status.
+Added a script that restart (unload/load) ethernet drive.
+It's usefull for r8169 ethernet drive when the system is resumed from suspended state.

 #### Enabling Plugins